 For instance, New Zealand Green Mussels are included as a supplement.
 These mussels are extremely high in omega fatty acids, which can help with a range of conditions from dry skin to osteoarthritis.

 In all likelihood, the inclusion of ingredients like these is likely why this brand is touted for helping dogs thrive.
-In total, this food includes twelve whole fruits and veggies, which also help add extra nutrition to the dog food.
+In total, this food includes 12 whole fruits and veggies, which also help add extra nutrition to the dog food.
 Plus, probiotics and fiber are included too.
 We loved that antioxidants are added through the inclusion of fresh, non-GMO fruits.

 5. Merrick Classic Healthy Grains Dry Dog Food